brightbox/docs.brightbox.com/content/guides/manager/getting-started.md

 ### Setting an ssh key

-If you didn't specify a public ssh key when you first signed up...link.
+When a new server is built, it will attempt to install your ssh key on boot so you can log into it.
+If you didn't specify a public ssh key when you first signed up for Brightbox Cloud then you'll need to [set one now](/guides/manager/ssh-keys).

 ### Building a server